Antara999333/matrix_testing/README.md

 [![CI](https://github.com/Antara999333/IDS-706_Proj2/actions/workflows/cicd.yml/badge.svg)](https://github.com/Antara999333/IDS-706_Proj2/actions/workflows/cicd.yml)

-This is my mini project for week 1.
-I have created a template which I will be using for the rest of my projects.
+This is my mini project for week 2.
+I have used my template from Mini Project 1.
+The objective of this project is to analyze a Covid-19 dataset to analyze statistics about patients who were high at risk due to shortage of icu beds.
 The contents of my repository are as follows:

 ## Readme